 Anime & Manga / Manhwa

-- Nuriko from Fushigi Yuugi, who is said to have started crossdressing to live the life that his little sister Kourin would've lived had she not died as a little girl
+- Nuriko from Fushigi Yuugi, who is said to have started crossdressing to live the life that his little sister Kourin was "denied" to, having died when she was young.

 - A Naruto mission used this trope, where a country's princess took her assassinated brother's place to keep the assassination secret and root out the culprit.

 - The entirety of the Sasuke/Itachi conflict in was caused by this trope.
 Everything Sasuke went through up until Itachi's death was his brother's doing, so that after Sasuke killed him Sasuke would fulfill Itachi's objective.

 - Le Chevalier d'Eon is all about this.
 The sister was murdered, so her soul went into her brother's body and periodically possesses it to carry out vengeance...

 - On Black Lagoon, 'Hansel and Gretel' are a set of identical, mentally disturbed twins who switch between which one's being 'Hansel' and which one's 'Gretel' whenever the mood strikes them.
 When Hansel... errrr, the twin who at that moment is Hansel dies, the twin who is Gretel can't comprehend the notion that Hansel is dead and switches to Hansel (briefly) to prove it.
 Did we mention the pair are utterly mad yet?

 - Angel Sanctuary, with the brother Voice dying.
 His twin sister Noise later cuts her hair to better resemble him and says he'll live on through her.